-(a) Market price risk
+(i) Market price risk

-The Fund trades in securities quoted on the Stock Exchange of Mauritius and overseas securities.
+The Fund trades in overseas quoted securities.

 All securities investment present a risk of loss of capital.
-The Fund's investment securities are susceptible to market price risk from uncertainties about future prices of the instruments.
+The Fund's investment securities are susceptible to market price risk arising from uncertainties about future prices of the instruments.
 The Fund Manager moderates this risk through a careful selection of securities, investment diversification and by having investment limits.
 The maximum risk resulting from investment securities is determined by the fair value of the financial instruments.
 The Fund's overall market positions are monitored on a regular basis by the Fund Manager.